-Does the Architect have experience of working in your local area?
+Our first tip on how to find an architect is whether or not the Architect has experience working in your local area.
 If so, they should be acquainted with the locality and familiar with regional planning issues.
 There will be other local people who your Architect can introduce you to.
 Depending on the complexity of your work there will often be other consultants you will also need to appoint (Structural Engineer, Services Consultant, Landscape Designer, Interior Designer).
 A good Architect will have a list of other local consultants they work with and would recommend.

 Whilst an Architect may tell you they can design anything, it would be wise to appoint an Architect who has experience of working on projects similar to yours.
 If you would like to convert a barn or extend a listed building, experience of a similar project will inform and benefit your scheme.